 Words can sometimes blow your mind.
-This happened to me my first day in grad school for Psychology.
-I settled into my seat, pen at the ready, and the teacher said the following: “You must learn to know the difference between selfishness and self love.”
+This happened to me on my first day in grad school for Psychology.
+I settled into my seat, pen at the ready, and the teacher said the following: “You must learn to know the difference between selfishness and self-love.”

 A lightbulb went off.
 It was such a simple statement, but to me it was revelatory.
 Was there a way to attend to yourself without being selfish?
 And what did it look like to be really self loving?